 Monitoring and grievance redress: transparency and public administration in planning, reporting and supervision responsibilities and formats during implementation, documenting land transactions, complaint response record keeping and procedures;

 The contractor will prepare guidelines that will enable the contraction team review the ESMP to customize it onto the actual construction activity schedule for the project.
-The works ESMP will be based on the version developed under this ESIA Report, the ESMP Guidelines developed for EALG as well as the ISO Standard Guidelines adopted by EALG.
+The works ESMP will be based on the version developed under this ESMF Report, the ESMP Guidelines developed for EALG as well as the ISO Standard Guidelines adopted by EALG.
 The revised ESMF will have actual and realistic linkages, management actions, timelines and cost estimates.

 15.4 Training needs and Plans